 Simon (2007) discussed the importance of graduating members to donor member, bequest, and influencer status, stating that “… museums can make the relationship between members and donors clearer by giving members an option to elect (partially) what their membership fee supports”, therefore not only transferring the ‘value’ of admission from one of experience cost into an exercise in donation, but also “… generating data about new members interests, which can then be cultivated with targeted marketing of programs and giving campaigns”.

-Now, in 2018 we will be presenting a session at Culture Business, Canberra in November around how cultural institutions and the performing arts are working with members, “friends of” or subscribers to enhance and support foundation and/or philanthropic initiatives.
+Now, in 2018 we will be presenting a session at Culture Business, Canberra around how cultural institutions and the performing arts are working with members, “friends of” or subscribers to enhance and support foundation and/or philanthropic initiatives.

 So, please go ahead and complete the survey here (by COB 16 November), or feel free to share this with your colleagues.

 Thanks in advance and we hope to see you at Culture Business 2018 – the program looks amazing!

 - Dilenschneider, C. (2016).
 Mission Motivated vs Transaction Motivated Members: What Your Cultural Organisation Needs to Know.
 Know Your Own Bone blogpost

 - Kelly, L. and Varga, D. (2016).
 When museum members become good friends.
 Museums Galleries Australia Magazine, 250(3), 40-43.

 - Simon, N. (2007).
 Rethinking Membership: What Does it Mean to Belong to a Museum?
 Museum 2.0 blogpost:

 - Slater, A. (2003) Users or supporters?
 Understanding motivations and behaviours of museum members.
 Curator: The Museum Journal, 46 (2) pp. 182-207.